 handling the rigors of course work;

-navigating campus resources;
+navigating campus resources; and

 registration and scheduling courses.